Skip to content

-KTU provides high-quality R&D&I services and rent of equipment via Open Access Centre Information System (APCIS), which is a “one-stop-shop” for inquiries.
+KTU provides high-quality R&D&I and equipment usage services via Open Access Centre, which is a “one-stop-shop” for inquiries.

 Accredited laboratories: